underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regresison-six-ways.md

 <image src = "https://raw.githubusercontent.com/lisacharlotterost/lisacharlotterost.github.io/master/pic/160426_data.png" width = "500px"/>
 <br>
-Two things to note: 1) I won't be using population and 2) The graph *actually* shows the natural logarithim of income per capita on the x-axis (take a closer look at the x-axis labels and you'll see they've been log-transformed).
+Two things to note: 1) I won't be using population and 2) The graph shows the *natural logarithim of income per capita* on the x-axis.
 So in our regression model, I will run a regression of health against the *log* of income.
 More info on log transformations [here](https://infoactive.co/data-design/ch11.html).

 <br>
 **The regression**